amdelamar/jhash/README.md

 This code uses the PBKDF2 algorithm to protect passwords.
 Better technologies for protecting passwords exist today, like bcrypt, scrypt, or Argon2.
 Before using this code, you should try to find a well-reviewed and carefully-made implementation of one of those algorithms for the language that you are using.
 These algorithms are "memory hard," meaning that they don't just need a lot of CPU power to compute, they also require a lot of memory (unlike PBKDF2).
 By using a memory hard algorithm, your passwords will be better protected.

-One thing you could do would be to use [libsodium](https://github.com/jedisct1/libsodium) to [hash your passwords with scrypt](https://download.libsodium.org/doc/password_hashing/index.html).
-It has bindings available for many languages.

 ## Credit

-A project by [Austin Delamar](https://github.com/amdelamar) based off of [Taylor Hornby's work](https://github.com/defuse/password-hashing) and other [contributors](https://github.com/amdelamar/jhash/graphs/contributors).
+A project by [Austin Delamar](https://github.com/amdelamar) based off of [Taylor Hornby](https://github.com/defuse/password-hashing) and [Damien Miller](https://github.com/jeremyh/jBCrypt)'s work and other [contributors](https://github.com/amdelamar/jhash/graphs/contributors).

 ## License